sbmlteam/sbmlteam.github.io/site/content/documents/faq/_index.md

 ### How can I find out about the model in an SBML file?
 It's too hard to read the XML

-As a first step, you can use the [SBML2LaTeX web service](http://sbml.org/Facilities/SBML2LaTeX) to generate a report summarizing the content of an SBML file.
+As a first step, you can use the [SBML4Humans web service](https://sbml4humans.de) or [SBML2LaTeX web service](http://www.ra.cs.uni-tuebingen.de/software/SBML2LaTeX/) to generate a report summarizing the content of an SBML file.
+Both systems allow you to understand what an SBML model is about without having to look at the actual XML content and are good debugging tools.

 [SBML2LaTeX](http://www.ra.cs.uni-tuebingen.de/software/SBML2LaTeX/) generates output in PDF, TeX and other formats, and provides a detailed, human-readable summary of every part of an SBML model (including the system of equations implied by the model).
-This nice system allows you to understand what an SBML model is about without having to look at the actual XML content.
-It's a good debugging tool, too.
 There is a link to that system from the [SBML.org facilities page](/facilities).
 SBML2LaTeX was developed by Andreas Dr&auml;ger, Hannes Planatscher, Dieudonn&eacute; M. Wouamba and Adrian Schr&ouml;der, and the web service is kindly provided by the University of T&uuml;bingen, Germany, as a service to the SBML community.

+[SBML4Humans](https://sbml4humans.de) provides an interactive and reactive report for SBML models which allows humans (experts as well as beginners) to easily comprehend the content of a model.
+SBML4Humans is part of the sbmlutils project and was developed by [Matthias K&ouml;nig](https://livermetabolism.com) and Sankha Das.

 ### What kind of models can you represent in SBML?